Skip to content

 WARNING

-If the width parameter set it gets processed first.
-So when you generate custom crop values, make sure they are based on the scaled image.
+If the width parameter is set, it is processed first.
+Therefore, when generating custom crop values, ensure they are based on the scaled image.

 See Example